Jinwooooo/jinwooooo-blog/_posts/2019-07-26-browndust-offensive-5★-unit-rune-guide.md

 ---

-## P2 - How to Read the following Guide
+## P2 - Some 5★ Offensive Unit Examples

+### Clarifying on what some images/values mean

 It is crucial that you know that these values are based on AFTER support buff is given.